 - participants who show any symptoms of a cold are disallowed to visit the Memorial Site

 - participants have to wear a mouth nose cover during the tour

 guides trained by the Sachsenhausen Memorial and Museum

 a visit with children under 12 years is not recommended

 payment in cash or via bank transfer on invoice

 History of the site

 In 1936, the SS built the Sachsenhausen concentration camp on the outskirts of the town of Oranienburg.
 By 1945, more than 200,000 people from all over Europe were imprisoned here.
-Tens of thousands died of hunger and diseases and of the effects of forced labour and mistreatment, or were victims of systematic extermination.
+Tens of thousands died of hunger and disease and as a result of forced labour and mistreatment, or became victims of systematic extermination.

 From 1945-1950, the Soviet Special Camp No. 7/No. 1 was located on the core site of the former concentration camp.
 12,000 of the 60,000 prisoners died of hunger and disease.

 In 1961, the GDR founded the Sachsenhausen National Memorial.
 The present Memorial and the Sachsenhausen Museum was extensively renovated and redesigned after German reunification.